 Full-size goat breeds should stay on farms where they have enough room to be themselves.
 Miniature goat breeds are best for pets on small acreage plots.
 A miniature breed is about the same size as medium-sized dog.

 Which miniature goat breeds make good pets?

 - Mini dairy goats

-And remember to consider the fact that goats are herd animals.
-Getting more than one goat is essential for their well being.
+Remember to consider the fact that goats are herd animals.
+Getting more than one is essential for their well-being.
 A solo goat will be lonely and unhappy.